kaedroho/wagtail/docs/advanced_topics/custom_tasks.rst

 Customising behaviour
 ~~~~~~~~~~~~~~~~~~~~~

-Both ``Task`` and ``TaskState`` have a number of methods which can be overridden to implement custom behaviour.
+Both ``Task`` and ``WorkflowTaskState`` have a number of methods which can be overridden to implement custom behaviour.
 Here are some of the most useful:

 ``Task.user_can_access_editor(page, user)``, ``Task.user_can_lock(page, user)``, ``Task.user_can_unlock(page, user)``: